Isser Harel

-Isser Harel (איסר הראל; 1912 – 18 February 2003) was spymaster of the intelligence and the security services of Israel and the Director of the Mossad (1952–1963).
+Isser Harel (איסר הראל; 1912 – 18 February 2003) was spymaster of the intelligence and the security services of Israel and the director of the Mossad (1952–1963).
 In his capacity as Mossad director, he oversaw the capture and covert transportation to Israel of Holocaust organizer Adolf Eichmann.

 Harel was the only individual in the history of the State of Israel to hold a position that consolidated both internal and external intelligence responsibilities.

 Biography

 Childhood and youth

-Isser Harel was born as Yisrael Natanovich Halperin in 1911 in the city of Vitebsk, within the Pale of Settlement of the Russian Empire (modern-day Belarus), as the fourth child to a wealthy Jewish family.
+Isser Harel was born as Isser Natanovich Halperin in 1912 in the city of Vitebsk (in modern-day Belarus), then within the Pale of Settlement of the Russian Empire, as the fourth child to a wealthy Jewish family.
 His father, Rabbi Natan-Neta Halperin, was a graduate of the Lithuanian Volozhin Yeshiva, and his mother, Yocheved (née Levin), was a homemaker, the daughter of a wealthy local Jewish industrialist.
 His exact birthdate is unknown; it was recorded in his father's Talmud volume, but the book was lost due to the upheavals of the Russian Revolution and World War I. The Halperin family owned a vinegar factory in Vitebsk, a gift from his maternal grandfather, who had held a concession to produce vinegar in large parts of Tsarist Russia.

 Whilst six years old, the Russian Civil War broke out, and Vitebsk changed hands several times between the Whites and the Reds.
 He once attended a speech given by Leon Trotsky in his city.
 The Soviet regime confiscated the family's property, and they suffered from hunger.

 In 1922, the family left the Soviet Union and relocated to the city of Daugavpils in independent Latvia.
 On their way, Soviet soldiers robbed them of their remaining possessions.
 In Daugavpils, he received a formal education, completing elementary school and beginning high school studies.
 In his book Security and Democracy, he describes a significant event in the city related to Rabbi Meir Simcha of Dvinsk, who served as the local rabbi.
 He writes that during a particularly rainy winter, the local river overflowed, threatening to breach the dam and flood the city.
 Rabbi Meir Simcha prayed for mercy, and shortly afterward, the waters began to recede, saving the city.

 As he grew older, his Jewish national consciousness awakened, and he joined a Zionist youth movement.
-At the age of 16, Yisrael left for hachshara (agricultural training) in preparation for aliyah to Mandatory Palestine.
+At the age of 16, Halperin left for hachshara (agricultural training) in preparation for aliyah to Mandatory Palestine.
 During his year of training, he worked in agriculture, aspiring to join a kibbutz.
 In 1929, following the outbreak of the 1929 Arab riots, his group decided to expedite their immigration to Palestine to support the Yishuv.
-At 17, Yisrael obtained forged documents that claimed he was 18, which allowed him to receive a certificate of immigration (certificat) from the British Mandate.
+At 17, Halperin obtained forged documents that claimed he was 18, which allowed him to receive a certificate of immigration (certificat) from the British Mandate.
 In early 1930, he made aliyah, crossing Europe from north to south and boarding a ship in Genoa bound for Palestine.
 He carried a pistol, which he concealed in a loaf of bread.